happysat/Express-AM6-AM8/README.md

 Africa/Middle-East Fixed 2.<br>
 And Latin America/East coast of North America Fixed 3.<br>

-24 C-band transponders with coverage of two footprints:
+24 C-band transponders Circular 24x40 MHz (100W) with coverage of two footprints:

 Europe, Africa and the Middle-East and Latin America and the East coast of North America.<br>
 And the payload has two L-band transponders.<br>